ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 When possible, the implementation should distinguish between extension lifecycle warnings that result from extension set flags and those that result from individual flags.
 This is because the individual extension warnings may be used for reasons other than stability - a company might decide to warn on an extension simply because the team has decided that it doesn't fit the house style.

+#### 2.2.5 Extension Warnings vs Extension Category Warnings

+For the sake of consistency, extension warnings and their categories should use the usual GHC mechanisms to communicate to users which flags control the warnings.
+In particular, GHC should show the specific extension warning, and then show which category it is in if [`-fshow-warning-groups`](https://downloads.haskell.org/ghc/9.0.1/docs/html/users_guide/using-warnings.html#ghc-flag--fshow-warning-groups) is enabled.

 ### 2.3.
 Documentation

 The user's guide for each extension documents where it is in the extension lifecycle.
 We expect this to be next to the "Since" and "Implied by" fields in extension documentation.
 Additionally, the user's guide should provide a history of the extension's sojourn through the various states, and the GHC versions in which it went from being unstable to stable, or from stable to deprecated.